sangeetharavi13/Netflix-Data-Analysis-using-Python/README.md

 3. Netflix shows and movies content runtime analysis
 4. Genere Analysis of Netflix movies and shows
 5. Top 10 Actors in Netflix
-6. Top 10 Directors in Netflix.
+6. Top 10 Directors in Netflix